 As the ISP is the academic culmination of the learning experience, students are encouraged to start thinking actively about their research topic as early in the program as possible.
-All components of the program, beginning with orientation and including the Research Methods and Ethics course, the two thematic courses, homestay, educational excursions, Arabic language study, and associated forms of cultural interaction within the host society must be used diligently to refine and deepen this thinking.
+All components of the program, beginning with orientation and including the Research Methods and Ethics course, the two thematic courses, homestay, educational excursions, Spanish language study, and associated forms of cultural interaction within the host society must be used diligently to refine and deepen this thinking.

-Ongoing discussion with the academic director, while primarily concerning the research topic, must also enable students to identify available resources, including an appropriate research supervisor from among local faculty or health/humanitarian aid professionals.
+Ongoing discussion with the academic director, while primarily concerning the research topic, must also enable students to identify available resources, including an appropriate research supervisor.
 Ultimately, the successful completion of the ISP depends, to no small degree, on the methodological rigor, originality, and sophistication with which a student has attended to the research topic.
 Each student will be assisted by an advisor who helps the student through the process of finalizing the research questions, determining field resources, collecting and processing data, and writing a final paper that should be between 25 and 45 pages.